What is a Customer Portal? Benefits & Best Practices

 Benefits of Customer Portals

-Customer portals can provide a number of important benefits for you and your customers.
+Customer portals can provide a number of important benefits for you and your customers by integrating business self service functions.
+Additionally, relevant information must be efficiently transferred to human agents when a customer needs additional assistance.
 Customers have the ability to track their support requests and the answers or resolutions they received for past requests, enabling them to use a customer portal as a knowledge source and avoid asking the same questions again.
 Customers can manage and track their support requests, giving them confidence that their concerns and questions are being heard and addressed.
+These portals also offer valuable insights into software features, performance, and user experience, aiding businesses in optimizing their offerings and enhancing customer success.

 Your organization can also track the interactions of customers within the portal to highlight repeat issues or identify a new need.
 Some companies are even evolving their customer portals into interactive communities that allow customers to respond to each other’s questions.
 Having customers engaged in a dialogue to help resolve issues and make improvements could be a great benefit to your customer support efforts.